radiantearth/mlhub_model_template/README.md

 }}

 1. Prepare your input and output data folders.
-The `data/` folder in this repository has placeholder files and directory.
+The `data/` folder in this repository contains some placeholder files to guide you.

     * The `data/` folder must contain:
         * `input/chips` {{ Landsat, Maxar Open-Data 30cm, Sentinel-2, etc. }} imagery chips for inferencing: